Summary of the Mount Pleasant Community Centre Association’s support for funding a replacement pool in Mount Pleasant:

 About Mount Pleasant Community Park

-The Park is situated in a very pedestrian friendly community in the centre of the city, along major transit routes and one of Vancouver’s original bikeways, Ontario Street, also now known as the Ontario Greenway.
+The Park is situated in a very pedestrian friendly community in the centre of the city, along major transit routes and one of Vancouver’s original bikeways, Ontario Street, also now known as the Ontario Greenway, which prioritizes walkers and cyclists while inhibiting access to cars.
 The Broadway subway under construction will provide additional public transit that will encourage people to leave their cars at home.
 There is also a Mobi station adjacent to the park.

 The Mount Pleasant Community Centre Association is proud to work alongside the Vancouver Park Board in providing excellence in programs and services to the community, and to advocate for the best use of park spaces and recreation amenities in Mount Pleasant that benefit the city as a whole.